ILIAS-eLearning/ILIAS/docs/documentation/input-processing.md

 instead of allowing tools (IDE, Static Analysis Tools, PHP itself) to understand how data that is passed to a foreign component.

+The scope of this problem goes well beyond securing system inputs.
+Passing simple `string`s through the system causes problems when outputting the data to other systems (e.g. browser, mailing, database) as well, since it might be impossible to determine the correct encoding due to insufficient information about the content of the string.

 The awareness for these problems and the benefits of alternatives won't be something that may be created in a short term, as well as the necessary changes in the code itself won't be implemented soon.
 To keep on working on this topic, we propose two